saurabhkr78/saurabhkr78.github.io/_posts/2025-09-06-Clean-Code-Excerpt.md

 tags:
   - cleancode
   - practice
+image: /assets/img/cleancode.jpg
 ---
 ![Clean Code](/assets/img/cleancode.jpg)

-# Excerpts from "Clean Code" | Chang Wan
+# Excerpts from "Clean Code"

 > You are reading this book for two reasons.
 First, you are a programmer.
 Second, you want to be a better programmer.
 Good.
 We need better programmers.